We ask that you treat our doctors and practice staff with courtesy and respect.

 You will be given a time to see the doctor in accordance with the system used in this practice.
 If there is a substantial delay for any reason, you will be given an explanation.

 Repeat prescriptions will normally be ready within 2 working days from the surgery, or 72 hours for collection from a local pharmacy following your written request arriving at the surgery.

-Routine referral letters for hospital appointments will normally be dispatched within three working days of the referral being agreed with the doctor.
-Urgent referrals for hospital appointments may be faxed, telephoned or provided as a handwritten note for the patient to take to the hospital.
+Routine referral letters for hospital appointments will normally be dispatched within three working days of the referral being completed and approved by the doctor for our secretaries to process (the doctor may not be able to do this on the day of your appointment).
+Urgent referrals for hospital appointments are processed as a priority and may be emailed, telephoned or provided as a handwritten note for the patient to take to the hospital.